 Shape and Form

-Shape and form in art can occur in numerous varieties and namely, organic or geometric, Ingres’ La Grande Odalisque painting consists mostly of organic shapes and form, which is mostly rounded and naturalistic, notably the main figure.
+Shape and form in art can occur in numerous varieties, namely, organic or geometric shapes.
+Ingres’ La Grande Odalisque painting consists mostly of organic shapes and form, which is mostly rounded and naturalistic, notably the main figure.

 Furthermore, Ingres distorted the figure’s form through her elongated back and limbs in order to accentuate ideals of beauty and attraction.